Run your functions from a package file in Azure

 Integration with zip deployment

-With the WEBSITE_RUN_FROM_PACKAGE app setting value of 1, the zip deployment APIs copy your package to the d:\home\data\SitePackages (Windows) or /home/data/SitePackages (Linux) folder instead of extracting the files to d:\home\site\wwwroot (Windows) or /home/site/wwwroot (Linux).
+When you set the WEBSITE_RUN_FROM_PACKAGE app setting value to 1, the zip deployment APIs copy your package to the c:\home\data\SitePackages (Windows) or /home/data/SitePackages (Linux) folder instead of extracting the files to c:\home\site\wwwroot (Windows) or /home/site/wwwroot (Linux).
 It also creates the packagename.txt file.
-After a restart, the package is mounted to wwwroot as a read-only filesystem.
+After your function app is automatically restarted, the package is mounted to wwwroot as a read-only filesystem.
 For more information about zip deployment, see Zip deployment for Azure Functions.

 Note

 When a deployment occurs, a restart of the function app is triggered.
 Function executions currently running during the deploy are terminated.
-Please review Improve the performance and reliability of Azure Functions to learn how to write stateless and defensive functions.
+For information about how to write stateless and defensive functions, sett Write functions to be stateless.

 This section provides information about how to run your function app from a package deployed to a URL endpoint.
-This option is the only one supported for running from a package on Linux hosted in a Consumption plan.
+This option is the only one supported for running from a Linux-hosted package with a Consumption plan.
+This option is not supported in the Flex Consumption plan.

 Considerations for deploying from a URL